Priory Church, El Puerto de Santa María: History

 Additions were subsequently made to the structure.
 The first chapel alongside the nave of the Epistle was built in 1517 by Juan de Lucena.
 This chapel was bought by Benito Benavides and his wife in 1533, to be used for their burials.

 In 1636, the church was damaged in an earthquake that affected El Puerto de Santa María.

 Present day

 The church is open for both public worship and for tourists.
-There is no entrance fee.

 Architecture

 Exterior

 The church was built in a Gothic style, although it has baroque and Plateresque elements, as the original structure has been expanded and altered since its construction.

 The church has doorways from different periods.
 One of the entrances, known as the "Door of Forgiveness", is constructed in the Gothic style and dates from the original construction.
 The doorway currently used as the main entrance is the "Sun Portal" (Puerto del Sol), which gives access from the Plaza España to the nave of the Epistle.

 The Puerta del Sol was added to the church in the 16th century, probably between 1535 and 1544, and is attributed to Martin Gaínza, an architect who also worked on Seville Cathedral.
 Its original construction was finances by Don Juan de la Cerda, the Duke of Medina at the time.
 Additions were made in the 17th century, when rebuilding work was carried out following the earthquake.
 There is a series of sculptures depicting the Christian virtues of faith, hope and charity.
 The niches between the lower columns contain small sculptures depicting the Church Fathers.